-Revealed: Hamas bans personal meetings with Fatah's Dahlan
+Revealed: Hamas bans personal meetings with Dahlan out of distrust

 Dahlan, who worked as a security advisor to UAE Sheikh Mohammed bin Zayed al-Nahyan for the past decade, said in June that the deal was important "to alleviate the suffering of the people of Gaza".
 Weeks later and the UAE had started sending $15 million a month to the besieged strip.

 The deal would allow Gaza's only remaining border gate with Egypt at Rafah to reopen and allow for a brand-new $100 million power plant.
 In an area blighted by near-constant power cuts and the effects of a ten-year economic blockade by Israel, the appeal to the Islamist revolutionary brigade was strong.

 Less than two months later however, and Hamas have already turned face on their one-time persecutor.